opencrvs/opencrvs-core/README.md

 An [Ansible](https://www.ansible.com/) playbook script is provided [here](https://github.com/opencrvs/opencrvs-core/blob/master/infrastructure/server-setup/playbook.yml) to automate the vast majority of your server cluster setup.

+## How can I set up continuous integration and delivery?

+We provide an example [Travis](https://travis-ci.org/) [configuration](https://github.com/opencrvs/opencrvs-core/blob/master/.travis.yml) to automate unit and end-to-end testing integration & deployment.

-### Clearing and creating your own reference data
+### Clearing and creating your own reference data in your resources module

-1. `cd ../opencrvs-zambia` to return to the Zambia resources module
+1. `cd opencrvs-zambia` to return to the [Zambia](https://github.com/opencrvs/opencrvs-zambia) resources module

 2. Run `yarn db:clear:all` to delete the entire local database